Anj0K/Anj0K/README.md

 I’m AnjoK
 - I'm a Computer Science student from Finland
-- I'm learning java,c# & c
+- I'm learning java, c#, html, css etc.

 <!---
 Anj0K/Anj0K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.